The myth is, after all, the never-ending story!!

 So what do you think you learned from the long one written above?

-I recommend you checking this actionable link building course that has 10 modules full of information and methods to create backlinks like a pro.
+I recommend you check this actionable link-building course with 10 modules full of information and methods to create backlinks like a pro.
 We even negotiated a 20% exclusive discount for our readers.

-Now that my effort towards dispelling the myths has been successful, it is time we really need to stop believing in them.
+Now that my effort towards dispelling the myths has been successful, we really need to stop believing in them.
 As an SEO expert in Delhi, I would suggest all invite and welcome opportunities lying unattended in this negative light!!